Turkey says it faces up to $3 billion in trade losses with Britain under no-deal Brexit

 ISTANBUL (Reuters) - Turkey may lose trade with Britain worth up to $3 billion in the event of a no-deal Brexit, Trade Minister Ruhsar Pekcan said on Wednesday, adding that many Turkish companies lacked information on the consequences of such a scenario.

 Pekcan, speaking at a Turkey-UK Business Forum in Istanbul, said the losses would stem from Britain hiking import tariffs after Brexit in sectors including steel, automotives and textiles.

-She said her ministry would begin touring the country to inform companies on the potential impact of a no-deal Brexit.
+“We expect that the most affected sectors will be automotive by a trade loss worth up to $1.2 billion, textile with $1.3 billion and electronic and white goods by $500 million,” Pekcan told a business forum in Istanbul.

+“Unfortunately, even though both the British side and us want to sign a free trade deal, we cannot do so because of our international commitments with the EU,” she added.

 British lawmakers, who on Tuesday seized control of the parliamentary timetable to avert a no-deal outcome, are expected to introduce a bill on Wednesday seeking to stop Britain from leaving the European Union on Oct.
 31 without transitional arrangements.

-Reporting by Can Sezer; Writing by Tuvan Gumrukcu; Editing by Dominic Evans
+Writing by Tuvan Gumrukcu and Ece Toksabay; Editing by Dominic Evans